anujs2099/rhce-sample-exams_1st-edition/lab3.md

 -  Write a playbook as follows:
    - runs on all hosts
    - uses the variable file my_users
-   - create the users given in the file my_users with membership to their respective groups
+   - create the users given in the file my_users with membership to the given secondary groups
    - ensure to use loop

 **Task 5**